Send and receive worldwide payments.

 Payoneer doesn’t offer physical branches.
 All transactions are processed online.

-How do I send or receive money through Payoneer?
+How do I send and receive money through Payoneer?

 Before you can send or receive money, you’ll need to register for an account.